 Mentor in Japanese — Honami Tanaka

-Tuesdays and Thursdays 5:30-6:30 pm in 6A Ciruti, Language Resource Center
+Tuesdays and Thursdays 5:30-6:30 pm both in 6D Ciruti, Language Resource Center

 Mentor in Italian — Rumi Handen